osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 }
 ```

+Each file name represents a different category of criteria used to identify an item that can be processed by a FilterProcessor - for example, Tags.json represents Ext.Entity.Tags values (in their human readable, case-sensitive, forms, AIM translates to the GUID during processing) that an item must have to be processed, and Weapons.json is for items that `Osi.IsWeapon` returns `1` for.

+This is done primarily for organization and secondarily for efficiency reasons, to avoid looping a million times on every item, as we can sometimes somewhat intelligently guess which ItemMap to inspect based on criteria like `Osi.IsWeapon` or `Osi.IsEquipable`.
+It also makes merging in multiple sources of ItemMaps (like from third-party mods) a heck of a lot easier, and limits the damage a third-party ItemMap can cause.

 #### ItemFilter
 An ItemFilter is a table that represents all the instructions that the FilterProcessors must process to determine the correct target.
 AIM implements the following instructions:
 - Filters